kaiusov/aws-eks-iac/README.md

 ```bash
 kubectl get nodes
 ```
-check the number of nodes to later compare and make sure that node scaling is working
+check the number of nodes to later compare and make sure that node scaling is working (should be just 1 at this point)
 ```bash
 kubectl run load-generator --image=busybox -- /bin/sh -c "while true; do wget -q -O- http://nginx-server; done"
 ```